 So with my stick adrip with moisturizer, I took my finger, tapped it on the tip, and nervously began spreading it on top of my cheekbones and eventually up to my temples and brow bone.
 Then, I repeated the process so I could lightly hit my other favorite spots to highlight: my chin, my Cupid's bow, and the bridge of my nose.

 So what' the bottom line here?
 Thanks to my mom, I have now discovered the single best way to apply highlighter along with the single best drugstore highlighter.
 Talk about killing two birds with one stone, right?
-Of course, you don't necessarily need to use these exact products to achieve similar results (my mom and I have both strayed with success), so below, I've included five more moisturizers and five more highlighter sticks vouched for by my mom, fellow Byrdie editors, and me.
-Keep scrolling!
+Of course, you don't necessarily need to use these exact products to achieve similar results (my mom and I have both strayed with success), so below, I've included more moisturizers and more highlighter sticks vouched for by my mom, fellow Byrdie editors, and me.
+Keep scrolling to shop our favorites!

 This is my mom's holy-grail moisturizer (a cool, gel-cream hybrid boasting loads of hyaluronic acid), and considering she has better skin than I do, it best become yours too.